rob31415/cryptBoot/readme.txt

 you'll have to enter pass twice, in step 2 and step 3.
 TODO: get rid of entering it in step 3.

 ______________________________________
 PREPARE PARTITIONS

-Create 3 Partitions: EFI (512MB), swap (8461MB 8069MiB), root (all the rest of the drive).
+Create 3 Partitions: EFI (512MB), unformatted (8461MB, 8069MiB; will be set up as crypted swap later), root (all the rest of the drive).

 At the end of this, root & swap will be encrypted.

 Do "cryptsetup benchmark" and take whatever is fastest.
-"cryptsetup -s 512 luksFormat /dev/sd??", just dont use luks2, grub cant handle that.
+"cryptsetup --cipher aes-xts --key-size 256 --hash sha256 --use-random --verify-passphrase luksFormat /dev/sd?? just dont use luks2, since grub can't handle that.

 "cryptsetup open /dev/sd?? cryptroot"
 "cryptsetup luksDump /dev/sd??" just to visually check.